iprince10/PRINCE-DSA--Journal/Arrays/README.md

  - If nums[mid]=nums[mid+1] then start = mid + 2 ; (jump 2 steps because we have check nums[mid] and nums[mid+1].
  - else  end = mid .
  - Return nums[start].

+## 📌 Problem 22:
+**LeetCode 1304**-Find n Unique Integers Sum up to zero(https://leetcode.com/problems/find-n-unique-integers-sum-up-to-zero/):
+**Approach**
+ - Declare an array nums of length n .
+ - Make a var index that points to indexes of nums[] and var pairs of n/2 length.
+ - Iterate over 1 to pairs.
+Store the no. in nums array both positive and negative.
+If n is odd store a 0 also in nums.
+ - Return nums.

+## 📌 Problem 23:
+To be addded soon.